VrncaRR/JobCompare/GroupProject/Docs/DesignDocument.md

 ### 1.3 System Environment

-The system is used on a mobile phone (Google Pixel 6) that runs Android 12.
+The system is designed for use on an android phone that runs Android 12, such as a Google Pixel 4 or comparable.
 The Android operating system is Linux-based and is used for mobile devices, including smartphones and tablets.
-The Pixel 6 uses a Google Tensor (ARM64) processor and has 8 GB of RAM.
+The Pixel 4 uses a Snapdragon processor and has 6 GB of RAM.
 Due to Android version 12, the app will run in its own process and instance of Android Runtime.

 ## 2 Architectural Design